Build supervised classifications of mosaic images to create easy-to-use user interfaces with the Classification recipe#

 Select the class value: The previous class value is preselected, but you can change it to any other class value from the defined legend.
 The legend is displayed as

 You can now click elsewhere on the map to add another point.
-If you are satisfied with the classification, click on Close (3) and click again on to stop editing the points.
+If you are satisfied with the classification, select Close (3) and select again to stop editing the points.
 Every time a new point is added, the classification map is recomputed and rendered in the left window.

 Modify existing points#

-To modify existing points, click the to open the point editing interface and follow the following steps:
+To modify existing points, select the to open the point editing interface and follow the following steps:

 Change the class value: The point class will be selected in the editing menu with a .
-Click on any other class value to change it.
+Select any other class value to change it.

 Check the validity#